-- (A) The Commission shall develop annually, prior to the beginning of each fiscal year, a budget for its operations, including personnel costs, capital expenditures, and equipment upgrades.
+- (A) The Commissioner shall develop annually, prior to the beginning of each fiscal year, a budget for the operations, including personnel costs, capital expenditures, and equipment upgrades, of the Office of the Gaming Commissioner.
 This budget shall include a projection of fees expected to be collected over the year.
 Surplus cash reserves at the end of the fiscal year shall be included in the following year's budget.
-Such fees shall not overlap the authority of the Nation's Tax Commission as set forth in the Nation's General Revenue and Taxation Act of 1995. - (B) The Commission shall submit said proposed budget to the CBC for approval by resolution.
-The CBC shall distribute to the Commission monthly, or less frequently if requested by the Commission, a pro rata share of the Commission's CBC-approved budget. - (C) The Commission may obtain such furnishings, equipment, supplies, stationery, subscriptions, employees, and service(s) as it deems necessary or desirable to carry out its functions within the limit of the budgeted funds approved by the CBC pursuant to this Section.
+Such fees shall not overlap the authority of the Nation's Tax Commission as set forth in the Nation's General Revenue and Taxation Act of 1995. - (B) The Commissioner shall submit said proposed budget to the CBC for approval by resolution.
+The CBC shall distribute to the Commissioner monthly, or less frequently if requested by the Commissioner, a pro rata share of the Office of the Gaming Commissioner's CBC-approved budget. - (C) The Commissioner may obtain such furnishings, equipment, supplies, stationery, subscriptions, employees, and service(s) as it deems necessary or desirable to carry out its functions within the limit of the budgeted funds approved by the CBC pursuant to this Section.

-Section 320.
-Commission Annual Audit
+Section 317 Annual Audit

-The Nation, through the Commission, shall cause to be conducted an annual outside independent audit of the Commission's operations, which may be encompassed within existing independent audit systems of the Nation.
+The Nation, through the Commissioner, shall cause to be conducted an annual outside independent audit of the Commissioner's operations, which may be encompassed within existing independent audit systems of the Nation.
 The resulting audit reports shall be submitted to the CBC within one hundred twenty (120) days from the close of the fiscal year.

-Section 321.
-Patron Dispute Resolution
+Section 318 Patron Dispute Resolution

-(A) The CBC shall approve regulations, with input from CNE and the Commission, governing the procedures for resolving Patron tort claims and prize claims against the Gaming Facilities, its employees, or Management Contractor.

-- (B) Such procedures shall at a minimum be consistent with any applicable legal requirements. - (C) The maximum amount of damages payable for any tort claim for personal injury or property damage shall be limited to the amount of liability insurance coverage maintained by the Gaming Facility which shall, at a minimum, be consistent with any applicable Compact requirements. - (D) The maximum amount payable for any prize claim shall be the amount of the prize which the claimant establishes they were entitled to be awarded and shall not exceed the maximum payout available for that particular Game.
+- (A) The CBC shall approve regulations, with input from CNE and the Commissioner, governing the procedures for resolving Patron tort claims and prize claims against the Gaming Facilities, its employees, or Management Contractor. - (B) Such procedures shall at a minimum be consistent with any applicable legal requirements. - (C) The maximum amount of damages payable for any tort claim for personal injury or property damage shall be limited to the amount of liability insurance coverage maintained by the Gaming Facility which shall, at a minimum, be consistent with any applicable Compact requirements. - (D) The maximum amount payable for any prize claim shall be the amount of the prize which the claimant establishes they were entitled to be awarded and shall not exceed the maximum payout available for that particular Game.

-Sections 322-329 RESERVED.
+Sections 319-329 RESERVED.